pixelatinate/Ray-Tracing-Experiments/README.md

 For people who are unfamiliar with .ppm's- that's the image file!
 Your computer should be able to open them directly.
 If not, there are a few online .ppm viewers, and I've also included the .txt file in there too.

 Another thing I have changed is that in Peter's original code, the same image would be generated each time.
 I seed the random number generator because I thought it would be fun to have a new picture on each run.
 Feel free to remove the srand( time(NULL) ) ; line in generateppm.cpp.
 This can be helpful for troubleshooting or the like.

-I've also added MUCH more in-line commenting that Peter